Jaal (1986 film)

 Jaal is a 1986 Indian Hindi-language action film, produced by F.C.
 Mehra, Parvesh C. Mehra under the Eagle Films banner and directed by Umesh Mehra.
 It stars Rekha, Mithun Chakraborty, Mandakini, and Moon Moon Sen with music composed by Anu Malik.
-The film was remade in Telugu as Kirai Dada (1987) and in Tamil as Thambi Thanga Kambi (1988).
+The film was remade in Telugu as Kirayi Dada (1987) and in Tamil as Thambi Thanga Kambi (1988).

 Plot

 Shankar Verma lives a poor lifestyle with his mother, Shanti, after his father, Satpal Verma died many years ago.
 Before his death he was involved with a courtesan by the name of Meena Bai.
 Now, Shankar finds himself the object of affection of two beautiful women, Sunita, a wealthy girl of Thakur Bhanupratap Singh and Madhu, a poor girl and lives with her parents, Hariya and Tara.
 Both women think that Shankar is in love with them.
 Shankar is subsequently hired by a wealthy woman named Amita who wants him to spy on Thakur Bhanupratap, his sons Balram, Jackie & his partner Kedar.
 Shankar manages to become a driver in Thakur Bhanupratap household and goes about this task of spying and keeps reporting his findings to Amita regularly.
 One day while talking to villagers, he finds out that his father had a bad reputation and had not only betrayed the villagers, but had also killed Thakur Bhanupratap's younger brother, Shashipratap.
 His inquiries take him to Central Jail, but on arrival, he is told by the jail superintendent that his father had finished serving his life sentence & was released & after his release had died just 6 months ago at the Brothel of Meena Bai.
 This was a surprise to Shankar as he & his mother Shanti had been under the impression that his father Satpal Verma had died much earlier many years ago.
 Shankar then sets out to find out the whereabouts of Meena Bai, but her brothel had caught fire & was destroyed and now no one knows her whereabouts.
 Little does Shankar know that Meena Bai is still alive in the shape and form of none other than Amita and is using Shankar as a tool to extract vengeance against Thakur Bhanupratap.